eternaldensity/Sandcastle-Builder/README.md

 - When you Molpy Down with infinite castles, totalCastlesDown is set to Number.MAX_VALUE (previously it was unchanged if infinite castles) thanks EPSILON of DashNet IRC
 - Chromatic Heresy is related to 'hue', right? ;)
 - Formatting of negative decimal numbers was horribly broken.
 Not that there should be negative numbers, but now if there is, they're the right negative numbers!
+- Remove spaces from tool icon IDs
+- New Tool Icons also from BlitzGirl!
+Yay!!

 ## 3.153
 - Discovery Detector messages go to log